caksoylar/keymap-drawer/CONFIGURATION.md

 #### `small_pad`

-Padding from edge of a key representation to top ("shifted") and bottom ("hold") legends.
+Padding from edge of a key representation to top ("shifted"), bottom ("hold"), "left" and "right" legends.

 _Type:_ `float`